 3 Well-Known Retail Stocks with at Least 50% Upside

 In early 2008, falling home prices and a declining stock market caused consumer spending to plummet.
 This lasted for about 18 months.
-But soon consumers started to realize that the
+But soon consumers started to realize that the economy wasn’t going to remain in freefall forever.
+Today, the retailing industry has recovered quickly, is on much more solid footing, and certain players are set for a big move forward in terms of sales and earnings.

 In 2011, higher food, fuel and commodity costs are keeping consumers focused on more basic necessities, including food, gas and clothing.
 But the fact that demand has recovered from the recession a couple of years ago means customers are again paying up for more fashionable and pricey merchandise.
 Near term, gas prices have already moderated recently, and the consumer spending climate is likely to continue to improve in the next couple of years along with the overall economy.